apache/amoro-site/arctic-docs/content/concepts/catalogs.md

 cloud-friendly and will facilitate the migration of data lakes to the cloud.
 In this context, a management system that supports multi-catalog is needed to help users govern data lakes with different environments and formats.

-Users can create catalogs in Arctic for different environments, clusters, and table formats, and leverage the multi-catalog feature in Flink, Spark and Trino to enable federated computation across multiple clusters and formats.
+Users can create catalogs in Amoro for different environments, clusters, and table formats, and leverage the multi-catalog feature in Flink, Spark and Trino to enable federated computation across multiple clusters and formats.
 Additionally, properties configured in catalogs can be shared by all tables and users, avoiding duplication.
-By leveraging the multi-catalog design, Arctic provides support for a metadata center in data platforms.
+By leveraging the multi-catalog design, Amoro provides support for a metadata center in data platforms.

 When AMS and HMS are used together, HMS serves as the storage foundation for AMS.
-With the [Iceberg Format](../iceberg-format), users can leverage the multi-catalog management functionality of AMS without introducing any Arctic dependencies.
+With the [Iceberg Format](../iceberg-format), users can leverage the multi-catalog management functionality of AMS without introducing any Amoro dependencies.

 ## How to use

-Arctic v0.4 introduced the catalog management feature, where table creation is performed under a catalog.
+Amoro v0.4 introduced the catalog management feature, where table creation is performed under a catalog.
 Users can create, edit, and delete catalogs in the catalogs module, which requires configuration of metastore, table format, and environment information upon creation.
 For more information, please refer to the documentation: [Managing catalogs](../managing-catalogs)